tenta-browser/chromium-crosswalk/chrome/browser/chromeos/printing/doc/cups_printer_management.md

    do not need a PPD or for which we have identified with high confidence an available PPD that can be installed if the user wants to print to this device.
-If a user uses one of these printers, we automatically migrate it to be a Configured printer, as the user has shown that this is a printer of interest to them.
+If a user uses one of these printers, we automatically migrate it to be a Saved printer, as the user has shown that this is a printer of interest to them.

 *  *Discovered* printers - Printers that have been detected, but that we believe